baselinrhq/baselinr/docs/development/PARALLELISM_AND_BATCHING_PROMPT.md

-# Cursor Prompt: Implement Parallelism & Batching for ProfileMesh
+# Cursor Prompt: Implement Parallelism & Batching for Baselinr

 ## Goal
-Add **optional** parallel execution and batching capabilities to ProfileMesh so that multiple tables can be profiled concurrently when enabled.
+Add **optional** parallel execution and batching capabilities to Baselinr so that multiple tables can be profiled concurrently when enabled.
 This feature is **opt-in** and defaults to sequential execution (current behavior) for backward compatibility.
 The primary use case is CLI execution where users want to profile many tables faster.
 Dagster users already benefit from asset-level parallelism, but this feature can still be useful for batching within a single asset or for fine-grained control.

 **Key Design Decision:**
 - **Default**: `max_workers=1` (sequential execution, maintains current behavior)